 Three new categories have replaced the previous ones on the TEAS 6 version of the subtest: Vocabulary Acquisition, Language Knowledge, and Standard English Conventions.
 All three are quite similar to those found on previous writing-based standardized examinations you’ve taken in the past.
 The main goal stays the same as well.
 What you have to do is to read and assess several choices with the aim of either finding and fixing mistakes or understanding authorial purpose and style.

-We’ll go through what each of these question categories contains and how you may approach each of them when you take the exam to help you better prepare for this essential subtest.
+To provide you with the best TEAS English study guide, we’ll help you go through what each of these question categories contains and how you may approach each of them when you take the exam to help you better prepare for this essential subtest.
 This exam evaluates your grasp of the English language as well as your ability to communicate effectively in it.
 These are the three categories of language skills examined, as well as the approximate percentage of questions in which they appear:

 - Vocabulary Acquisition (25%)